 - Hiring underage workers.

 An illegal contract is void and does not technically exist.

 Enforcement of illegal contracts

 In general, courts will not enforce illegal contracts.
 The contracting parties have no legal support or relief.
-As the illegal agreement is void (did not exist), the court's take a 'hands-off policy'.
+As the illegal agreement is void (did not exist), the court takes a hands-off policy.
 It is not recognized or enforced by law and neither party will be entitled to any legal remedies.